Federated Sketching LoRA: A Flexible Framework for Heterogeneous Collaborative Fine-Tuning of LLMs: Introduction

 Motivated by these limitations, this work develops a methodology for efficient federated LLM fine-tuning that (i) retains the flexibility of LoRA, (ii) provides theoretical convergence guarantees, and (iii) addresses the challenges posed by heterogeneous and constrained resources across distributed clients.
 As depicted in Figure \ref{fig:Motivation}, our key idea is to introduce a sketching-based LoRA update to the local fine-tuning, which allows clients to selectively update a subset of columns and rows of the LoRA modules during each round, reducing the computation and communication consumption.
 Additionally, our method customizes the fine-tuning process by adjusting the sparsity level of the sketching matrix, i.e., the size of the updated submatrices for each client in each iteration.
 As we will see, the impact of the introduced sketching mechanism on the overall optimization landscape requires careful modeling consideration, posing additional challenges for the theoretical analysis that we address in this work.

-Overall, we make the following contributions: \begin{itemize}[topsep=0pt,itemsep=4pt,parsep=0pt, partopsep=0pt, leftmargin=*] \item We propose federated sketching LoRA (FSLoRA), which leverages a sketching mechanism to enable clients to selectively update submatrices of global LoRA modules maintained by the server.
-By adjusting the sketching ratios, which determine the ranks of the submatrices on clients, FSLoRA effectively adapts to client-specific communication and computational constraints. \item We present a rigorous convergence analysis of FSLoRA under non-uniform submatrix update scenarios (i.e., heterogeneous LoRA configurations) across clients, revealing how the sketching ratios affect the convergence rate via scaled smoothness constants.
-Further, our results show that while increasing the sketching ratios improves convergence theoretically, it also raises communication and computation costs, suggesting a potential trade-off in selecting the sketching ratios. \item We conduct extensive experiments across multiple datasets and LLM models with diverse parameter settings, demonstrating FSLoRA's superior performance compared to various baselines in accuracy, training time, and resource utilization.
+In summary, we make the following contributions: \begin{itemize}[leftmargin=*] \item We propose federated sketching LoRA (FSLoRA), which leverages a sketching mechanism to enable clients to selectively update submatrices of global LoRA modules maintained by the server.
+By adjusting the sketching ratios, which determine the ranks of the submatrices on clients, FSLoRA effectively adapts to client-specific communication and computational constraints. \item We present a rigorous convergence analysis of FSLoRA under non-uniform submatrix updates across clients (i.e., heterogeneous LoRA configurations), revealing how the sketching ratios (i.e., resource heterogeneity) affect the convergence rate through scaled smoothness constants.
+Our analysis establishes convergence under arbitrary sketching ratios and recovers the convergence rate of FedAvg in the limiting case. \item We conduct extensive experiments across multiple datasets and LLM models with diverse parameter settings, demonstrating FSLoRA's superior performance compared to various baselines in accuracy, training efficiency, and resource utilization.
 Our ablation studies further validate the effectiveness of the sketching mechanism and the ability of clients to exploit larger global ranks under FSLoRA. \end{itemize}